ChengXinHe/KOB/README.md

 The following **required** functionality is completed:

 - [x] **Users can register and log in, and the private information is encrypted with HmacSHA256.**
 - [x] **Unregistered users can only access the login and registration pages.
-Include JWT tokens to limit authentication.**
+Include JWT tokens to limit authentication.
+Token is appended in http header to keep session.**
 - [x] **Contains a record page to replay recent pk records.**
 - [x] **A rankings page is included to get the top players with the highest scores in this game.**
 - [x] **Users can create, delete and modify their own AI bots to play, or play on the keyboard themselves.**